 On December 3, 2013, Bishop Dennis Sullivan named Father Robert E. Hughes as Vicar General and Moderator of the Curia of the Diocese of Camden.
 As Vicar General, Father Hughes assists Bishop Sullivan in the governance of the six counties of the Diocese of Camden.

-Our fifth and current pastor, Father John Paul Picinic, was appointed to Holy Family on February 1, 2014.
+Our fifth pastor, Father John Paul Picinic, was appointed to Holy Family on February 1, 2014.
 Since Father John’s tenure here at Holy Family there have been upgrades to facilities and the life of the Church.
 In 2014 and through the early part of 2015 the entire facility, under a NJ state run program providing 50% financial assistance we replaced all of our heating and ac units.
 We also replaced many of our light fixtures throughout the Church, in the Aquin Hall, and the parish offices.
 These upgrades have been a blessing especially in efficiency and the reduction of costs.
 We have also upgraded the Chapel in 2015 and replaced the old carpet with beautiful tiles, much like we have in the main Church.
 Two Saint Pictures were added, that of St. Padre Pio and St. Elizabeth Ann Seton.